-Requiring customers to reply “YES” via SMS, to affirm their consent to your brand’s SMS marketing terms and conditions (again), provides a nice audit trail of the customers consent.
-Not only is this consent easy for an SMS provider to lookup, as they simply have to search the customer’s messaging history, it also would be extremely hard to argue that by replying “YES”, the customer wasn’t consenting to your brand’s SMS marketing terms and conditions.
+Requiring customers to reply “YES” via SMS, to affirm their consent to your brand’s SMS marketing terms and conditions (again), provides a nice audit trail of the customers’ consent.
+Not only is this consent easy for an SMS provider to look up, as they simply have to search the customer’s messaging history, but it would also be extremely hard to argue that by replying “YES”, the customer wasn’t consenting to your brand’s SMS marketing terms and conditions.

-A mobile opt-in is when someone opts in to your SMS marketing campaign by text messaging an SMS keyword to an SMS short code.
-When advertising the the call-to-action inviting consumers to opt-in, there should be no impediment to clearly and conspicuously disclosing that by texting in, the customer is agreeing to your SMS marketing terms and conditions.
+A mobile opt-in is when someone opts into your SMS marketing campaign by text messaging an SMS keyword to an SMS short code.
+When advertising the call to action inviting consumers to opt-in, there should be no impediment to clearly and conspicuously disclosing that by texting in, the customer is agreeing to your SMS marketing terms and conditions.
 Like with the web opt-in, a similar type of disclosure on the call-to-action is needed.

 Under the federal E-Sign Act, an electronic signature “means an electronic sound, symbol, or process, attached to or logically associated with a contract or other record and executed or adopted by a person with the intent to sign the record.”
 Thus, the opt-in process of texting in an SMS keyword to an SMS short code itself can be used to establish that the individual is bound to your brand’s SMS marketing terms and conditions.
 In other words, the individual’s initial SMS message would act much like their signature on a written contract.